jjuliano/runner/README.md

 ## Features

-- **Simplified Automation**: Replace unmaintainable shell scripts with a structured, YAML-based approach.
+- **🛠 Simplified Automation**: Replace unmaintainable shell scripts with a structured, YAML-based approach.
+- **🚀 Enhanced for Developer Experience (DX)**: Focus on what matters—your workflows. **runner** abstracts away the complexity of shell scripts, orchestrating tasks in a developer-friendly YAML format.
-- **GitOps-Ready**: Store your scripts and workflows in version control for a single source of truth.
+- **🔄 GitOps-Ready**: Store your scripts and workflows in version control for a single source of truth.
-- **CI/CD Integration**: Deploy **runner** within Docker images or as part of your CI/CD pipelines.
+- **⚙️ CI/CD Integration**: Deploy **runner** within Docker images or as part of your CI/CD pipelines.
-- **Language Agnostic**: Use 99% YAML configurations, and shell scripts for execution.
+- **🔧 Language Agnostic**: Use 99% YAML configurations, and shell scripts for execution.
 No Python or JavaScript required.
+- **🌍 Cross-Platform & Multiarchitecture**: Supporting over 40 architectures, **runner** seamlessly adapts whether you’re deploying on cloud infrastructure, Kubernetes clusters, bare-metal machines, or lightweight devices like Raspberry Pi and Arduino.
+- **🌐 HTTP Resource Support**: Include YAML resources from local files or external URLs in your workflows.

 ## Quick Start Guide